 Children First Uganda

-Children First Uganda (CFU) is a UK-based charity (registered number 1130672) which provides support and raises funding for a Ugandan NGO, CALM Africa.
+Children First Uganda (CFU) is a UK-based charity (registered number 1130672) that provides support and raises funding for a Ugandan NGO, CALM Africa.
 A community-based organisation that aims to protect and promote the rights of children living in poverty in Uganda, through delivering education and community outreach programmes.

 The team of volunteers running CFU have one mission: to help ensure CALM Africa’s fantastic work continues, grows and develops.
 Some of our team members have been volunteers working in Uganda with CALM Africa involved in building schools, teaching and helping with the community outreach programmes.
 We support works in the capital city Kampala with street-children and in southern Uganda in the Rakai, Lyantonde and Wakiso districts, helping these children receive an education and improved standards of living.